-To investigate the prevalence and effect of exposure to unreliable information while SOEM.
-Study 5 combines survey data with digital trace data.
-In this final randomized controlled trial (between-respondent study), we collect articles using the same article selection protocol, and, as in Study 1, asked two different groups of respondents to evaluate the same false/misleading or true articles within 72-hours of publication in the same 24-hour window.
+To investigate the prevalence and effect of exposure to unreliable information while searching for information online, Study 5 combines survey data with digital trace data.
+In this final randomized controlled trial (between-respondent study), we collect articles using the same article selection protocol, and, as in Study 1, asked two different groups of respondents to evaluate the same false/misleading or true articles within 72 hours of publication and in the same 24-hour window.
 The treatment group was required to search online using Google before providing their assessment of the article's veracity, whereas the control group was not.
-For those in the treatment group, we collected the URLs they visited and the top ten Google search engine results to which they were exposed by means of a custom-made browser plug-in that respondents consented to install.
-Over this twelve day study, we recruited 1.677 respondents living in the United States through Amazon's Mechanical Turk and presented them with three articles from mainstream and low-quality sources within 72 hours of publication.21 Over the course of this study, fourteen different false/misleading articles were evaluated by individuals in the control (952 evaluations from 624 unique respondents) and treatment group (653 evaluations from 451 unique respondents).22 By asking respondents in both the control and treatment group to install a custom web extension that collected their web browsing behavior, we were able to collect digital trace data associated with 73% of evaluations of false/misleading articles in the treatment group and 91% of evaluations of false/misleading articles in the control group.23 More details on compliance in the treatment and control group can be found in the Methods section, but for most demographic characteristics (age, gender, income, and education) we did not find any meaningful statistically significant evidence of differences between compliers and non-compliers in the treatment and control groups.
-We did find that compliers were more likely to self-identify as liberal by about 0.8 on a 7-point scale (F=23.917, P<0.0001) and more likely to self-report higher levels of digital literacy.24
+For those in the treatment group, we collect the URLs they visit and the top ten Google search engine results to which they were exposed by means of a custom-made browser plug-in that respondents consented to install.
+Over this twelve-day study, we recruited 1,677 respondents living in the United States through Amazon's Mechanical Turk and presented them with three highly popular articles from mainstream and lowquality sources within 72 hours of publication.25 Over the course of this study, 17 false/misleading articles were evaluated by individuals in the control (871 evaluations from 615 unique respondents) and treatment group (608 evaluations from 451 unique respondents).26 By asking respondents in both the control and treatment group to install a custom web extension that collected their web browsing behavior, we were able to collect digital trace data associated with 73% of evaluations of false/misleading articles in the treatment group and 91% of evaluations of false/misleading articles in the control group.
+This difference in compliance rates can be explained by the difference in the web extension for the treatment group relative to the one given to the control group.
+For technical reasons related to capturing HTML, the respondents in the treatment group had to wait at least five seconds for the web extension that was installed to collect their Google search engine results, which may have resulted in some respondents accidentally removing the web extension.
+If they did not wait for five seconds on a Google search results page, the extension would turn off and they would have to turn it back on.
+These instructions were presented clearly to the respondents, but likely resulted in differences in compliance.
+We still collected the survey results for all respondents regardless of compliance and used these responses for the analyses in Figure 2b.
+We only exclude non-compliant responses from our analysis when we analyze the effect of the quality of searching engine results.
+We exclude all non-compliant respondents in these analyses to limit possible selection effects, but these respondents were included in all other analyses.
+More details on compliance in the treatment and control group can be found in the Methods section, but for most demographic characteristics (age, gender, income, and education), we did not find any meaningful statistically significant evidence of differences between compliers and non-compliers in the treatment and control groups.
+Across both groups, we did find that compliers were more likely to self-identify as liberal by about 0.8 on a 7-point scale (F=23.917, P<0.0001) and more likely to self-report higher levels of digital literacy.27